ialeksiev13/ialeksiev13/README.md

  🟦 I’m currently learning JavaScript and QA at SoftUni! 🧑‍🎓

- 🟧 I`m currently working as a Technical Support and BackUp SME! 🏢
+ 🟧 I`m working as a Technical Support and BackUp SME! 🏢